Vyral/base-template/_posts/2018-06-11-do-you-really-need-title-insurance.md

 When you buy a home and get to the closing table, an attorney is going to look at you and ask, “Would you like owner’s title insurance?”

-Nine times out of ten, **buyers in this circumstance will look at their Realtor thinking, “What should I do?”** Obviously, the choice is ultimately in your hands.
+Nine times out of 10, **buyers in this circumstance will look at their Realtor thinking, “What should I do?”** Obviously, the choice is ultimately in your hands.
 But there are a few points to consider before making a decision.

 First, it is important to know what title insurance is.
 Title insurance essentially insures the property’s title against defects.
 In other words, if someone has a claim against the title of your property, title insurance will protect your interest and equity in the property.